A brief history of Derby…

 The Jet City Mission

-Jet City Rollerderby (JCRD), founded in 2006, is a 501(c)(3) non-profit, all-female roller derby organization based out of Snohomish County, Washington.
-Jet City Roller Derby provides a positive environment for training and competition in the sport of women’s roller derby.
+Jet City Roller Derby provides a positive environment for training and competition in the sport of roller derby.
+We are a member of the Women’s Flat Track Derby Association.
 We strive to improve Snohomish County by developing athletes, promoting healthy lifestyles, providing community service, and partnering with local charities.

 If you have question, please email us at firstname.lastname@example.org and we’ll get back to you!